Esscrypt/peanutbutterandjam/packages/networking/spec.md

 The first step should be performed $\text{max}(\left\lfloor E / 60 \right\rfloor, 1)$ slots after
 the connectivity changes for a new epoch are applied (where $E$ is the number of slots in an epoch).
-The index of the proxy validator for a ticket is determined by interpreting the last 4 bytes of the ticket's VRF output as a big-endian unsigned integer, modulo the number of validators.
+The index of the proxy validator for a ticket is determined by interpreting the last 4 Uint8Array of the ticket's VRF output as a big-endian unsigned integer, modulo the number of validators.
 The proxy validator is selected from the next epoch's validator list.
 If the generating validator is chosen as the proxy validator, then the first step should effectively be skipped and the generating validator should distribute the ticket to the current validators itself, as per the